-For private AWS On Demand test runners you can update the AWS credentials by clicking the configure icon next to the test runner name.
+For private AWS On Demand test runners you can update the AWS credentials and default VPC settings by clicking the configure icon next to the test runner name.

 For private AWS On Demand test runners you can delete it by clicking the trash icon next to the test runner name.